ExchangeUnion/docs/XU-TechnicalPaper.md

 4.2.
 [Blockstream’s Liquid](https://blockstream.com/liquid/)
 ------------------------------------------------------------
-- Exchange Union is a real decentralized exchange, exchange of assets happens ‘on Exchange Union’
+- Exchange Union is a decentralized exchange infrastructure, exchange of assets happens on Exchange Union
   - Liquid simply let’s users transfer bitcoin from Exchange A to B
 - Exchange Union is (network-latency) instant
   - Liquid is a sidechain with about 1 min, in future down to 10s block times.
 But never instant.